fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 - Job
   - Step

-Each workflow must specify at least one Job, which contains a set of Steps to perform individual tasks.
+Each workflow must specify at least one [Job](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions#jobs), which contains a set of [Steps](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions#steps) to perform individual tasks.
 The jobs will be run in parallel and the steps in each job will be executed sequentially.

 Steps can vary from running a custom command to using pre-defined actions, thus the name GitHub Actions.
-You can create customised actions or use any actions published by the community, which are plenty, but let's get back to that later!
+You can create [customised actions](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions) or use any actions published by the community, which are plenty, but let's get back to that later!

-In order for GitHub to recognise your workflows, they must be specifed in `.github/workflows` folder in your repository.
-Each Workflow is its own separate file which needs to be configured using the `YAML` data-serialization language.
+In order for GitHub to recognise your workflows, they must be specifed in <code>.github/workflows</code> folder in your repository.
+Each Workflow is its own separate file which needs to be configured using the <code>YAML</code> data-serialization language.

 YAML is a recursive acronym for "YAML Ain't Markup Language".
 As the name might hint it's goal is to be human-readable and it is commonly used for configuration files.
 You will notice below that it is indeed very easy to understand!